July 27, 2020

 7. Place the quail over the sauce, and enjoy!

-For more recipes, be sure to visit our archives.
+For more recipes, be sure to visit our archives, where you will find such French recipes as Honey-Roasted Pork with Chestnut Confit.
 To learn more fabulous dishes like this directly from the chef, take a peek at our French cooking vacations.

 Check out some more great quail recipes:

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.